ManuelePasini/slides-markdown/slides/digital_twins.md

 ##### Pro

-- Efficient for write-heavy workloads by minimizing the number of disk writes
+- Efficient for write-heavy workloads by minimizing the number of disk writes.
+- High throughput;
+- High level of compression;

 ##### Cons

 - Poor read performances on random accesses on small chunks of data (bloom filters are used to mitigate)
-- Requires constant compaction and compression
+- Requires constant compaction and compression (resource wise)
-- Read/space amplification
+- Read amplification
+- Write/space amplification, specifically bad for SSDs

 ##### Optimizations

 - Optimizing interactions with hardware (e..g., NVMEs SSDs)
 - Compaction algorithms
 -

+# InfluxDB

 ## InfluxDB - Data Model